sindridan/virknidotcom/README.md

 This website is dedicated to my obsession with infographics and statistics.
 It displays all my public repositories using the GitHub API.

 ## TODO list
-Usually I'd use TargetProcess or something similar to maintain tasks needed to be done but I wan't to keep this project open to the public so others know my plans for the future
+Usually I'd use TargetProcess or something similar to maintain tasks needed to be done but I wan't to keep this project open to the public so others know my plans for the future.
+### Tasks to be finished before beta release
 - [X] Add statistics container to the right side of the pie chart
 - [ ] Add total commits, avg of commits and other relevant statistics to the right stats container
   - [ ] Display total of all public repos